ethereum-optimism/community-hub/src/docs/developers/nodes/intro.md

 <br/>

-The rest of the steps depend on whether you are building on OP Mainnet or OP Testnet node.
+The rest of the steps depend on whether you want to run an OP Mainnet or OP Sepolia node.

 [Click here to continue building on OP Mainnet](./mainnet.md)